 Storage instructions

-Store your chocolate pots de crème in the refrigerator covered tightly with plastic wrap for up to 3 days.
+Store your dark chocolate pots de crème in the refrigerator covered tightly with plastic wrap for up to 3 days.
 Freezing is not recommended.

 Chocolate pots de crème vs chocolate mousse